 At Johnson Heating and Cooling, we have a proud history of being on the cutting edge of the latest technologies in our industry.
 We value knowledge and are constantly seeking to better ourselves as individuals and as a whole.
 Because of our attitudes, ethics, and most importantly the opportunity and grace given to us by God, we are fantastic at designing, programming, and installing some of the best building automation systems in the world, and doing so with a short return on investment for our customers.

 The term "Building Automation System", as it is used in common English refers to a transistor based electrical system that controls a building's heating, cooling, and ventilation systems (HVAC).
 Often, a building automation system will also control lighting, security locks, fire alarming systems, and other electronically controlled parts of a building.
-Building automation systems began to become popular shortly after the invention of the transistor, some 35 years ago.
+Building automation systems began to become popular shortly after the invention of the transistor.
 Direct digital control systems had their first major leap forward in the HVAC industry when Honeywell introduced it's XL-10 family of controllers.
 Before transistor based technology, complex logic controls where not cost-effective because the equipment and engineering costs where far too high to warrant the energy savings that could be realized by streamlining equipment.
 Today, one small server about the size of a football, can replace a logic system, that utilizes relays, of about the size of a football field.
 Today, the people of the United States still have much to benefit by upgrading old HVAC control systems to transistor based building automation systems.

 Johnson Heating and Cooling, LLC is very good at producing cost effective and extremely high quality building automation systems.
 There is one school of thought, which has some merit, that says that a "jack of all trades is a master of none".
 While this school of thought holds a lot of weight when it comes to many professions, it is untrue in some senses.
 If a trade requires that one is a "jack of all trades" than that is what will make him a master of that trade.
 To be good at controls (as is the same with HVAC), one must understand and be skilled at many professions.
 A good controls contractor is a HVAC contractor, a certified air balancer, a graphics designer, an electrical engineer of sorts, and a good programmer.
 A person who doesn't understand refrigeration probably should not be trusted to write the code that controls a 100 ton condensing unit.
 Perhaps it would be better for a man to work a regular job, with regular hours, but for the men and women at Johnson Heating and Cooling, that is already water under the bridge.
 They are talented individuals because they have gone the extra mile in the pursuit of excellence.
 They have more experience, per years in the trade, than the competition, and they have always delivered high quality systems to their customers.